Septh/rollup-plugin-node-externals/README.md

 ```

 #### exclude?: string | RegExp | (string | RegExp)[] = []
-Conversely, use the `exclude` option to remove certain dependencies from the list of externals, regardless of other settings:
+Conversely, use the `exclude` option to remove certain dependencies from the list of externals regardless of other settings:

 ```js
 nodeExternals({